-- You have chest pain. - You are short of breath. - You notice sudden, severe pain or swelling anywhere in the leg.
-This does not improve when you put your legs up.
+- You have chest pain. - You are short of breath. - You notice sudden, severe pain or swelling anywhere in the leg or groin.
+This does not improve when you lie down and put your legs up.
 Pain is more severe when you put weight on the leg. - Your leg is cool to the touch and your toes are a gray color.
-Warmth and color do not return when you put your legs up.
+Warmth and color do not return when you lie down and put your legs up.